Coreopsis-cyber/smart_alarm/README.md

 # Smart Alarm

 This code creates a smart alarm with a user interface in the browser.
-It gives the user the ability to schedule and cancel alarms by filling out a form on the html template as well as recieve top news headlines, the local weather and regional covid statistics in the form of notifications should they be requested.
+It gives the user the ability to schedule and cancel alarms by filling out a form on the html template as well as receive top news headlines, the local weather and regional covid statistics in the form of notifications should they be requested.

 # Prerequisites